Clarifai/old-docs/api-guide/predict/images.md

 ## Via URL

 To get predictions for an input, you need to supply an image and the model you'd like to get predictions from.
 You can supply an image either with a publicly accessible URL or by directly sending bytes.
-You can send up to 128 images in one API call. genera
+You can send up to 128 images in one API call.
+You specify the model you'd like to use with the `{model-id}` parameter.

 Below is an example of how you would send image URLs and receive back predictions from the `general` model.